Minister for Energy (New South Wales)

 The New South Wales Minister for Energy is a minister in the New South Wales Government with responsibilities for matters relating to resources, energy, and utilities.
-The current minister, since 2 April 2019, is Matt Kean.
 The minister manages the portfolio through the Planning and Environment cluster.

 Ultimately the ministers are responsible to the Parliament of New South Wales.

 List of ministers

 Energy

 The following individuals have served as the Minister for Energy, or any precedent titles: